bairwell/emojicalc/README.md

 This is an "EmojiCalculator" written by Richard Bairwell

+Composer is only used in development environment for unit testing using PHPUnit 6.

+At the time of writing, the code is 69.87% unit tested by lines, 93.33% by classes - only the App.php file is currently untested.

 Vagrant based startup
 =====================
 The [Vagrant](https://vagrantup.com) install is based on [the PHP7 dev box](https://github.com/rlerdorf/php7dev) , but has been